Is Carbon Monoxide Safe During Pregnancy?

 Is carbon monoxide safe during pregnancy?

+It’s best avoided during pregnancy.
 Carbon monoxide is dangerous in pregnancy because it crosses the placenta and starves the fetus of oxygen, raising the risk of brain injury and stillbirth, so install CO detectors and never idle a car or run a generator in an enclosed space.
+If you need an option, ask your provider for a pregnancy-safe alternative.

 Is carbon monoxide safe while breastfeeding?

-Guidance can differ once you’re no longer pregnant — some things that are limited in pregnancy are fine while breastfeeding, and vice versa.
-Check with your provider about carbon monoxide specifically for your situation.
+Guidance can differ once you’re no longer pregnant — some things limited in pregnancy are fine while nursing, and vice versa.
+Check with your provider about carbon monoxide for your situation.

 References